Kayaking in Georgia 2026: Guide to Rivers, Lakes & Coast

 Multi-Day Kayaking Trips in Georgia

 Ready for an overnight adventure?
-These routes offer backcountry camping:
+These routes offer backcountry camping accessible only by water:

 Okefenokee Wilderness Canoe Trails